Demographics of Japan: Citizenship

-In addition, people taking Japanese citizenship must take a name using one or more of the Japanese character sets (hiragana, katakana, kanji).
+People taking Japanese citizenship must take a name using one or more of the Japanese character sets (hiragana, katakana, kanji).
 Names written in the Western alphabet, Korean alphabet, Arabic characters, etc., are not acceptable as legal names.
-Chinese characters are usually legally acceptable as nearly all Chinese characters are recognized as valid by the Japanese government.
+Chinese characters are usually legally acceptable, as nearly all Chinese characters are recognized as valid by the Japanese government.
 Transliterations of non-Japanese names using katakana (e.g. スミス　"Sumisu" for "Smith") are also legally acceptable.

 However, some naturalizing foreigners feel that becoming a Japanese citizen should mean that they have a Japanese name and that they should abandon their foreign name, and some foreign residents do not wish to do this—although most Special Permanent Resident Koreans and Chinese already use Japanese names.
 Nonetheless, some 10,000 Zainichi Koreans naturalize every year.
 Approximately 98.6% of the population are Japanese citizens, and 99% of the population speak Japanese as their first language.
 Non-ethnic Japanese in the past, and to an extent in the present, also live in small numbers in the Japanese archipelago.